jasonashley/core_mongodb_connection/README.md

 ## Changlog

+### 20181006

+- refactor:
+  - db
+    - accepts arg of what db to connect to
+    - returns db connector as an object
+  - app query
+    - is async
+    - returns results, separation of concers, one part to query and get results.
+The other to take results and process as desired.

-### 20181005 refactor: database stands alone in its own directory `./data/database/`
+### 20181005 : database stands alone in its own directory `./data/database/`

 ### 20181005 convert to async es7